 I like travelling during Christmas time.
 I’m absolutely in love with the fairytale Christmas markets in Nuremberg, Strasbourg, Prague, Colmar, Vienna and Munich.
 Hopefully, I’ll visit Europe next year again.

 For most people in Russia, the main winter holiday is New Year, when the Russian Santa Claus – Ded Moroz (Grandfather Frost) accompanied by his Granddaughter Snegurochka brings presents to children.

 One of the most popular Russian Orthodox Christmas traditions is fortune-telling on Christmas Eve when young ladies thought of their wedding day, their future husband and how many children they will have.

 Orthodox Christmas is more a religious holiday here.
 According to tradition, many people still have the Nativity Fast – a 40-day fast excluding meat and dairy products.
 The fast is broken on Christmas Eve with a kutya (sweetened cooked grain).
 The meal on Christmas Day includes traditional dishes like a kholodets (meat jelly) or goose with apples.

 Get to know Maksim better and follow his Russian adventures on Instagram.

 Travel bloggers Francesca and Jonas from the2intoureffect are sharing how they celebrate Italian Christmas.

-We are an Italian travel couple but also real Christmas lovers!
+We are a travel couple from Italy who are also real Christmas lovers!
 In fact, our marriage anniversary is on December 31st and the main theme was Christmas…our bonbonniere?
 Of course a hand-made Christmas ball!

 But before telling you about the @2intour Christmas experience, let’s start with some Italian traditions.